Kidney failure

-In the United States acute failure affects about 3 per 1,000 people a year.
+In the United States, acute failure affects about 3 per 1,000 people a year.
 Chronic failure affects about 1 in 1,000 people with 3 per 10,000 people newly developing the condition each year.
+In Canada, the lifetime risk of kidney failure or end-stage renal disease (ESRD) was estimated to be 2.66% for men and 1.76% for women.
 Acute failure is often reversible while chronic failure often is not.
 With appropriate treatment many with chronic disease can continue working.

 Classification

 Kidney failure can be divided into two categories: acute kidney failure or chronic kidney failure.
 The type of renal failure is differentiated by the trend in the serum creatinine; other factors that may help differentiate acute kidney failure from chronic kidney failure include anemia and the kidney size on sonography as chronic kidney disease generally leads to anemia and small kidney size.